Megha849/HygieiaDocs/pages/hygieia/API/api.md

 		monitor.proxy.password=[proxy password]
 ```

 All the above values are optional.
-Even without the property file you must be able to run the api (assuming you have mongodb installed with no authorization).
+Even without the properties file you must be able to run the API (assuming you have MongoDB installed with no authorization).

 Note the following: